able-app/docs/ε elements/menucontrol/mc-primary.md

-# Menu Control - Center
+# Menu Control - Primary

-Primitive: A container for the primary (center) content of a menu.
+Collection: A container for the primary (center) content of a menu.
 This allows us to keep those options that are possible as the primary content of a memu organized with the ability to easily add new options.

 ### Options